Below are 14 top restaurants in Greenwich Village organized by price range per person.

 Minetta Tavern

-Now this upscale eatery serves one of the very best (and most expensive) hamburgers in town, their Black Label Burger.
+Now this upscale eatery serves one of the very best (and most expensive) hamburgers in town, their Black Label Burger grilled to perfection.

 Finish off your meal with their divine chocolate Soufflé.

-New American menu that is “vegetable-forward”, using seasonal, locally sourced ingredients.
+The menu is “vegetable-forward”, using seasonal, locally sourced ingredients.

 Loring Place